Living the Dream (New Zealand TV series)

-While initially well received by viewers, later in year when the first season of The Joe Schmo Show aired in New Zealand it became clear that Living the Dream was actually a direct-copy of the original, creating a small level of blacklash as the producers had stated in the past the show was merely based on Joe Schmo.

 Description

 It was a reality TV show (actually a parody of reality game shows) that began airing in August 2004 and involves a setup that is reminiscent of the movie The Truman Show.

 One man, Sam Chambers, thinks he's on a reality TV show called Living the Dream.
 However, all of the other members in this reality TV show, including the host, are actually actors and the entire show is an elaborate hoax centred on the main character.
 All of the events and games played are staged to give a particular outcome designed to elicit a response from the main character for comedic effect.

 The other "contestants" are stereotypes of common reality TV show contestants.
 They are (real names follow character names/descriptions):